Christian Bethancourt Player Props: Rays vs. Phillies

-Christian Bethancourt -- with a slugging percentage of .361 in his past 10 games (including no home runs) -- will be in action for the Tampa Bay Rays versus the Philadelphia Phillies, with Taijuan Walker on the hill, on July 5 at 6:40 PM ET.
+Christian Bethancourt -- with a slugging percentage of .361 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays versus the Philadelphia Phillies, with Cristopher Sanchez on the mound, on July 6 at 6:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Phillies.
+He had a one-hit showing in his most recent game (1-for-4) against the Phillies.

 Christian Bethancourt Game Info & Props vs. the Phillies